 Our excusrions have ended in us camping at some pretty remote areas, but we’ve still been able to have great working connection with this mobile hotspot!

 Due to the fact there is no bed of the truck to store your bigger gear, a truck camper must get creative with the way in which they haul things such as bikes, large coolers, outdoor toya, extra gas, ect.

-This tire hitch has been the to that problem.
-With all the amazing bike trails around the country, it was important we found a way to bring our bikes along., In addition to this tire hitch being a cargo carrier, the attachments also make it into a bike carrier.
-Best of both worlds! perfect solution
+This tire hitch has been the perfect solution to that problem.
+With all the amazing bike trails around the country, it was important we found a way to bring our bikes along.

 34. Roadside Emergency Kit

 It can be easy to get lost in truck camper accessories and forget about the basics.
 Please make sure you have a roadside emergency kit in your truck camper before you take off on your adventures!
 Your car needs to have a first aid kit just like you do.

 Especially if you’re off roading often, these items could really save you a headache.